100 Introductory Nutrition (3) Principles of nutrition and applications to everyday life with focus on wellness and assessments for personal fitness.

 455 (655) Nutrition Assessment and Counseling (3) Components of nutrition assessment, theories and practice in nutrition counseling and basics of nutritional support for hospitalized patients.

-724 Preprofessional Practice II (3) Two-hundred-eighty hours of supervised practice plus 40 hours of lecture-discussion/independent study addressing the aspects of dietetic practice in community nutrition.
-This course consists of rotations in public health nutrition/WIC, child nutrition programs, nutrition education for the public geriatrics, renal dialysis, out-patient clinics, and private practice in dietetics.
-Prereq: Admission to DI in dietetics and Fds Mgt 714.
+724 Preprofessional Practice II (2) One-hundred-eighty hours of supervised practice plus 20 hours of lecture-discussion/independent study addressing the aspects of dietetic practice in community nutrition.
+This course consists of rotations in public health nutrition/WIC, child nutrition programs, nutrition education for the public, renal dialysis, and community private practice.
+Prereq: Admission to DI in dietetics and FSMG 714.
+Coreq: NUTR 764.

 726 World Food Supply and Human Need (3) Food supplies and food practices as related to human nutrition throughout the world.
 Regional, national, and international agencies concerned with food and nutrition problems.
 Prereq: Six (6) hours in nutrition or food science or consent of instructor.